 January 16 - The biggest snowfall of the winter, 6.7", came two days after a snowfall of 3.2".

 February 9 - With a high of 46°, this was the first day in five weeks (since Jan.
 4) to have a high in the 40s.
 During these weeks the average high/low was 32°/18°, six degrees colder than average.
+This streak of 45 days was the longest on record, besting 1886's streak of 44 days, which ended on the same day as 1945's but began one day later.

 March 16 - Beginning today, which had a high of 76° (twenty-seven degrees above average), the rest of March would be extraordinarily mild, with highs averaging 70°, eighteen degrees warmer than average.
 Seven days would have highs in the 70s, with all of them at 74° or warmer (including three in the 80s).
 Not surprisingly this resulted in the mildest March on record (the first half of the month was four degrees above average).